jinzhu/copier/README.md

 - Enforce copying a field with a tag
 - Ignore a field with a tag
 - Deep Copy
-- Support struct to map
+- Support from struct to map
 - Support int64 timestamp and go time each copy

 ## Usage